FastGitORG/fgitR/README.md

 [FastGit](https://doc.fastgit.org/) can work as a mirror of GitHub to make significant acceleration.

-`fgitR` is a package to do git operation with FastGit automatically.
+`fgitR` is a package to do git operation with FastGit automatically. \## Installation

-For current stage, `fgitR` is only tested under macOS, and it should works well on OS with POSIX.
-For Windows, we will test and fix in the future.

-## Installation

 Once the initial development finish, we will post `fgitR` to CRAN.
 So for, please install development version of `fgitR` from GitHub: